leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/08_Additional_Common_Accounting_Transactions_Sales_to_customers.md

 </tbody>
 </table>

+*\[Notes Box\]*

-*Accounts Receivable* is an asset account that keeps track of how much customers owe because a business sent them invoices for goods or services rather than immediately receiving cash from them.
-This account is used as a substitute for a debit to *Cash* when a company provides services to customers and bills them **on account** rather than receiving cash right away.
-The expectation is that the customer will pay within a specified time period, usually 30 days.
+*“*Accounts Receivable *is an asset account that keeps track of how much customers owe because a* *business sent them invoices for goods or services rather than immediately receiving cash from them.
+This account is used as a substitute for a debit to Cash when a company provides services to customers and bills them **on account** rather than receiving cash right away.
+The expectation is that the customer will pay within a specified time period, usually 30 days.”*

 3. Core Fitness receives payment on account from Maya who had been invoiced for the membership sold to her on 6/1.